15 Essential Sales Skills High Performing Salespeople Live and Breathe

 Let’s face it — all of this is a lot!
 And that’s why time management is potentially one of the most underrated but certainly one of the most valuable sales skills, says Fisher, who adds, “many salespeople simply aren’t good at it.”

-Matthew Dicks, author of the book Someday is Today, and podcast guest notes that “A big part of time management is soul management — taking care of yourself, your mindset, how you’re feeling about things.
+Matthew Dicks, author of the book Someday is Today, and two-time podcast guest notes that “A big part of time management is soul management — taking care of yourself, your mindset, how you’re feeling about things.
 The pursuit of perfection is a fool’s errand, and yet people do it all the time.”
 This focus on the outcome versus the process can become paralyzing and demoralizing.

 Instead, successful salespeople focus on establishing productive habits and making each step along the way the best possible step it can be.
 By breaking the process down into smaller chunks, it becomes more manageable and less overwhelming.
 As a result, they’re able overcome the pull of procrastination and take advantage of time others might be wasting.